 Despite reopening we are still not having any in-person programs, however we are still offering some great programs virtually!
 Check them out below, click on the name of the program for registration/attendance information.

 For recordings of some of our previous programs, check out our YouTube Channel.

 Weekly Trivia Challenge: Join us weekly for a fun trivia challenge!

-Monthly crafts intended for Adults with differing abilities.
 Please let us know of any allergies or specific accommodations needed.
 Call or stop by the Reference Desk with your library card to register.
+Pick-up begins July 1.
 While supplies last.
-Pick-up begins April 1.

 Jim Cummings teaches the 24 movements of the Beijing Tai Chi form.
 Learn the fundamental movements as well as theory; improve balance, stability and overall health.
 Wear loose, comfortable clothing and soft-soled shoes.

-Join Kristen Orsini for a rejuvenating hour of chair yoga with breath work for mind/body tension and stress release.
+Join Kristen Orsini for a rejuvenating hour with breath work for mind/body tension and stress release.
+Register: